 W&M masters theses and doctoral dissertations

-Graduate School of Arts & Sciences: W&M masters theses and doctoral dissertations in the Arts & Sciences Office of Graduate Studies & Research may be embargoed up to 12 years per the wishes of the student.
+Graduate School of Arts & Sciences: W&M masters theses and doctoral dissertations in the Arts & Sciences may be embargoed up to 12 years per the wishes of the student.
 For embargoes of 2 or more years, students will need to fill out the petition form with the rationale for embargo and the signature of their committee chair and the Dean of Graduate Studies and Research.
 For embargoes lasting more than 6 years, it's required that the student also meet with the Digital Scholarship Librarian to learn more about the embargoes and that the librarian then sign off on the embargo form.
 For more info, see the relevant A&S embargoes page.

 Virginia Institute of Marine Science (VIMS): VIMS master theses and dissertations may be embargoed up to 2 years during the submission process.
 For more info, see VIMS ETD page.